zuozhenggh/learning-library/developer-library/weblogic-to-oci/migrate-wls-oke/migrate-wls-oke.md

      ```

    > **Important**: If when migrating a different domain the `StagingMode: stage` key was not present in the `Application` section, **make sure to add it** as shown so the applications are distributed and started on all managed servers.
+   Also make sure to add single quotes to **Targets** even if the extracted model does not include them, as '-' characters cause issues in yaml.

 5. Save the `source.yaml` file by typing `CTRL+x` then `y`.